Carlos Santana Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers rank 24th in baseball in home runs surrendered (91 total, 1.3 per game).
+- Brewers pitchers combine to surrender 91 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- The Brewers are sending Miley (3-2) to the mound for his ninth start of the season.
-He is 3-2 with a 3.67 ERA and 24 strikeouts through 41 2/3 innings pitched.
+- Peralta gets the start for the Brewers, his 14th of the season.
+He is 5-6 with a 4.61 ERA and 75 strikeouts through 70 1/3 innings pitched.

-- His last time out came on Tuesday, May 16 against the St. Louis Cardinals, when the left-hander went 1 2/3 innings, surrendering one earned run while allowing just one hit.
+- The righty's most recent time out was on Sunday against the Oakland Athletics, when he went five innings, surrendering four earned runs while allowing three hits.

-- In eight games this season, the 36-year-old has an ERA of 3.67, with 5.2 strikeouts per nine innings.
-Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.